esimov/triangle/README.md

 ![Sample image](https://github.com/esimov/triangle/blob/master/output/sample_3.png)

 ### The process
-* First the image is blured out to smothen sharp pixel edges.
+* First the image is blured out to smoth out the sharp pixel edges.
 The more blured an image is the more diffused the generated output will be.
 * Second the resulted image is converted to grayscale mode.
 * Then a [sobel](https://en.wikipedia.org/wiki/Sobel_operator) filter operator is applied on the grayscaled image to obtain the image edges.
 An optional threshold value is applied to filter out the representative pixels of the resulted image.
 * Lastly the delaunay algorithm is applied on the pixels obtained from the previous step.